Routine Operations and Maintenance to Reduce Fire Risk on Utility Rights-of-Way

-To: BLM Utah District Managers, Field Managers, and Realty Specialists
+To: BLM MT/DKs District Managers, Field Managers, and Realty Specialists

 Subject: Routine Operations and Maintenance to Reduce Fire Risk on Utility Rights-of-Way

-Program Area: Lands and Realty, Cadastral, Fire and Fuels, Biological and Cultural Resources,
+Program Area: Lands and Realty, Biological and Cultural Resources, Forestry and NEPA

-When coordinating with ROW holders, the BLM should request any holder undertaking O&M activities to prevent wildfire identify in writing, as soon as practicable, the location of the ROW and the activities undertaken (legal description, maps, etc.); access route; type of work; acreage of treatment area; equipment used; start and end dates; biological data or cultural survey data (cultural resource data must be submitted in a confidential folder supplied by each BLM office); best management practices used; utility company point of contact; and BLM serial number for the ROW.
-Field Offices will upload this data to a Utah State Office SharePoint site.
+When coordinating with ROW holders, the BLM should request that any holder undertaking O&M work to prevent wildfire identify, as soon as practicable, the location of the ROW and the O&M activities undertaken (legal description, maps, etc.); access route; type of work; acreage of treatment area; equipment used; start and end dates; biological data or cultural survey data (cultural resource data must be submitted in a confidential folder supplied by each BLM office); species and exact diameter of trees cut greater than 8 inches; best management practices used; utility company point of contact; and BLM serial number for the ROW.
+Field offices will submit this data to the Branch of Lands, Realty & Renewable Energy.
 Data collected will be incorporated into ongoing efforts to streamline ROW processes as well as facilitate ROW renewals and consolidations, where appropriate.

-Field Offices will follow direction as set forth in Section 512 of the Federal Land Policy and Management Act for ROW holders controlling vegetation associated with electric transmission or distribution lines.
+Field Offices will follow direction as set forth in Section 512 of the Federal Land Policy and Management Act for ROW holders controlling vegetation associated with electric transmission or distribution lines, including hazard trees.
 A vegetative sale contract may need to be prepared after work has been completed.

-The BLM will work with ROW holders to identify any follow-up actions or modifications required to implement this policy.
+The BLM will work with ROW holders to identify any follow-up actions or modifications that may be required to implement this policy.

 Budget Impact: The policy will have minimal budget impact, as ROW regulations allow the BLM to collect cost recovery fees from the ROW holder to cover the costs of monitoring the operation and maintenance activities of permanent or temporary facilities on public land.